ingesolvoll/ingesolvoll.github.io/_posts/2017-01-05-plain-react-vs-reagent.markdown

    value])
 {% endhighlight %}

-The most striking difference is the Hiccup syntax for representing markup.
-Hiccup is a Clojure standard that uses regular Clojure vectors and maps to represent tags and attributes.
-No special syntax or language features is required to manipulate this structure, regular Clojure functions will do just fine.
-Having the full Clojure standard library at your disposal for generating HTML is very powerful.

-Another thing to notice is the component parameters.
-React puts them into a `props` map, whereas Reagent uses standard Clojure function parameters. **A Reagent component is just a function, component parameters are just function parameters.**

-### State management
-Reagent, being a wrapper around React, shares React's philosophy of centralized state and one-way data flow.
-In React, the way to trigger UI updates is to use `this.setState(nextState)`.
-Let's see an example from our tic-tac-toe game:
+Clojure is without doubt a more concise language than JS.
+It also has a very neat standard for representing markup, called **Hiccup**.
+Here's the complete Hiccup syntax guide:

+`[:tagname.cssClassName#elementId {:some "attribute"} child-content-here]`

+What you see is immutable Clojure data structures.
+Your markup is literally data that will be converted to React components later on.
+But right now it's data, which is **a much bigger deal than you might think.**

+In the opposite corner our React square has some proprietary properties:

+* A custom way of conveying component parameters (`props`)
+* Renames the CSS property `class` to `className`
+* Special syntax `<div>{props.theMessage}</div>` for putting dynamic content in markup
+* Embedding HTML-like markup inside JS (JSX)

+Some people love JSX, others don't.
+The code formatter on this blog clearly doesn't.
+I won't get into that discussion, there's a more interesting point to make: **JSX produces function calls, Reagent produces data**.
+More on that later.

+### 2. Event listeners and state

+When you click on a square, our handler is called.
+I modified the official example slightly, putting the side effect free code in a [pure function].

+**Javascript**
 {% highlight js %}

-handleClick(i) {
+function makeMove(state, i) {
-    if (this.state.squares[i]) { return; }
+  if (state.squares[i]) {
+    return state;
+  }
+  else {
-    const squares = this.state.squares.slice();
+    const squares = state.squares.slice();
-    squares[i] = this.state.xIsNext ?
+    squares[i] = state.xIsNext ?
 'X' : 'O';
-    this.setState({squares: squares,
+    return {squares: squares,
-                   xIsNext: !this.state.xIsNext});
+            xIsNext: !this.state.xIsNext}
   }
+}

+handleClick(i) {
+  this.setState(makeMove(this.state, i));
+}
 {% endhighlight %}

-Before we show the equivalent click handler in Reagent, we need to cover the subject of `atoms`.
-An `atom` is a generic data container that's able to notify its surroundings when the data inside change. `this.setState(something)` in React becomes `(reset! state something)` in Reagent.
-State in React is tied to the implementation of components, in Reagent it is a standalone concept.
+**Clojurescript**
 {% highlight clojure %}

-(defn make-a-move [state i]
+(defn make-move [state i]
   (if (-> state :squares (get i))
     state
     (-> state